dovecot/documentation/docs/developers/design/dict_protocol.md

 # Dovecot Dict Protocol

 ::: info
-This document describes Dovecot Dict protocol v3.2 which is supported in Dovecot v2.3.17+.
+This document describes Dovecot Dict protocol v4.

-[[changed,dict_protocol_v4]] Dict protocol version was updated to v4, but it's otherwise compatible with v3.2.
 :::

 Dovecot's dict protocol is a line based protocol between the dict client and